MadnessEngineering/Swarmonomicon/docs/api.md

 ## Tools

 ### Todo Tool
-The todo tool provides functionality for managing todo tasks.
+The todo tool provides functionality for managing todo tasks stored in a MongoDB database.

 #### Commands: